znamlab/senses-in-motion/_pages/home.md

 <div class="col-sm-12">
 <h2>Venue</h2>

-<p>The meeting will take place at <a href="https://www.harnackhaus-berlin.mpg.de/en">Harnack House</a> in Berlin 11-13 March, 2024.
+<p>The meeting will take place at <a href="https://www.harnackhaus-berlin.mpg.de/en">Harnack House</a> in Berlin 18-21 May, 2026.
 Please see the Harnack House website for <a href="https://www.harnackhaus-berlin.mpg.de/contact/directions">directions</a>.</p>

 </div>